ispim/inspur.ispim/docs/update_psu_module.rst

     To install it use: :code:`ansible-galaxy collection install inspur.ispim`.

-    To use it in a playbook, specify: :code:`inspur.ispim.edit_bios`.
+    To use it in a playbook, specify: :code:`inspur.ispim.update_psu`.

 .. version_added

-.. versionadded:: 1.0.0 of inspur.ispim
+.. versionadded:: 2.0.0 of inspur.ispim

 .. contents::
    :local: